 Frank Busch, the U.S. national team director, sent out a letter Thursday to all national team athletes and coaches telling them of the change.
 The camp will now be held in Atlanta instead of Puerto Rico in late July.

 "As part of our preparations for the Olympic Games this summer, we have been closely monitoring the current situation with the Zika virus," Busch wrote in his letter, which was obtained by The Associated Press.
 "According to the (Centers for Disease Control and Prevention) and other health experts in the field of science and medicine, our athletes would be highly exposed to the Zika virus in Puerto Rico."

 The U.S. team is still scheduled to hold a training camp in San Antonio from July 11-21.

-After that, the team had been planning to make a stop in Puerto Rico for several more days of training before traveling to Rio de Janeiro, where Olympic swimming begins Aug.
+After that, the team had been planning to make a stop in Puerto Rico for several more days of training before traveling on to Rio de Janeiro, where the Olympic swimming competition begins Aug.
 6.

 Now, that camp will be held at the Georgia Tech aquatic center, site of the 1996 Olympics and a meet just last weekend featuring gold medalists Katie Ledecky and Nathan Adrian.

 "I think it's the prudent thing to do," said Bob Bowman, who coaches 18-time gold medalist Michael Phelps.

 When asked about the seeming contradiction of canceling a camp in Puerto Rico because of Zika but going on to compete in the country hardest hit by the virus, Bowman said he believes the risk will actually be much lower at the Olympics.

 "Honestly, we can control it better in Rio," he said.
 "They're taking every precaution they can.
 We're talking about swimming in an indoor venue in the wintertime.
 Plus, we have other measures we can take.
 We just feel like that's a much more controlled environment."